DataDog/documentation/content/en/synthetics/browser_tests/_index.md

    {{% managed-locations %}}

-   For more information about using the `datadog-ci` NPM package to trigger tests on a private application, see the [Continuous Testing Tunnel][15].
+   You can also use the [Continuous Testing Tunnel][15] to easily trigger tests on your local development setup or in your CI/CD pipeline to test internal environments.

-7. Set the **test frequency** by selecting a value in the **Basic** tab or entering values in the **Advanced** tab.
-The intervals vary from every five minutes to once per week.
+7. Set the **test frequency**: The intervals vary from every five minutes to once per week.
 To request one-minute frequency, [contact Support][2].

 ## Variables